BulloRosso/reign-over-robots/frontends/readme.md

 This directory contains web frontends in different technologies like Angular or React.

-The frontend allows to monitor the execution of a collaborative SESSION of an agent crew which was set up either with AutoGen or LangGraph.
+The frontend allows to monitor the execution of a collaborative SESSION of an agent crew operating on one agora.

 Do not confuse this with a flow designer!
 The frontends of this project kick in AFTER you set up your agentic network.